Learn About The Law

 C. For the purpose of auditing the department of revenue, the auditor general and the auditor general's authorized representatives have access to state tax returns, except that a report of the auditor general shall not violate the confidentiality of state tax laws.

-D. Any officer or person who knowingly fails or refuses to permit such access and examination is guilty of a class 2 misdemeanor.
+E. Any officer or person who knowingly fails or refuses to allow access and examination pursuant to this section or knowingly obstructs or misleads the auditor general in the execution of the auditor general's duties is guilty of a class 2 misdemeanor.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.